Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 #### Exploiting Shellshock

-A tool to find and exploit servers vulnerable to Shellshock
+A tool to find and exploit servers vulnerable to Shellshock:

 ```
 git clone https://github.com/nccgroup/shocker